markspar/AzureStartStop/README.md

  ## Version 1.3
-Fixed thursday tag issue, added support in code for easier addition of new schedule tokens
+Fixed thursday tag issue, added support in code for easier addition of new schedule tokens Added support for days of month range (D code)

  ## Version 1.2
 Updated to add debug flag (set to TRUE to enable), fixed issue with stop/start requests not being issued unless 0000 or 2424 code was used.